Mathematical Formulation

 • D.A.
 Tejada-Arango, S. Lumbreras, P. Sánchez-Martín, and A. Ramos “Which Unit-Commitment Formulation is Best?
 A Systematic Comparison” IEEE Transactions on Power Systems 35 (4): 2926-2936, Jul 2020 10.1109/TPWRS.2019.2962024

-Maximum and minimum charge of an ESS [p.u.] «eMaxCharge» «eMinCharge»
+Maximum and minimum charge of a non-hydropower ESS [p.u.] «eMaxCharge» «eMinCharge»

-Incompatibility between charge and discharge of an ESS [p.u.] «eChargeDischarge»
+Incompatibility between charge and discharge, including the activation energy in the worst direction, of a non-hydropower ESS [p.u.] «eChargeDischarge»

 Total output of a committed unit (all except the VRES units) [GW] «eTotalOutput»